 So you now know what Bitcoin loans are.
 It has been a tough decision, but you have decided to take a Bitcoin loan.
 The next step now is to get the loan.
 How exactly can you do that?

 You don't have to undergo a rigorous process before securing an instant bitcoin loan.
-You just have to sign up on a Bitcoin lending platform, complete KYC registration, deposit your collateral, and receive your loan proceeds.
+You only need to sign up on a Bitcoin lending platform, complete the Know Your Customer (KYC) registration, deposit your collateral, and then get the loan money.
 Easy peasy!